 Start by trying to lure the kitten into a confined space.
 Stray kittens have claws that won’t be very clean, but it is generally easy enough to carefully pick them up and put them into a box or container so you can safely transport them to the rescue shelter.

 Before putting them in the box or container, prepare the container by lining it with a blanket.
 If they are old enough to climb, you shouldn’t put them in an open cardboard box, or they will climb right out.

 2. Distract Them Using a Toy or Laser Pointer

 It is best to use a laser pointer to do this because you can be farther away.
 It also allows you more flexibility in your movements because you won’t have to steadily walk closer to the box for them to go into it.
-The more that they associate your presence with the box, the less likely that they will enter it.
+The more they associate your presence with the box, the less likely they will enter it.

 3. Use Technology